aoporanu/doctored/README.md

 ## Technologies used

 - [Twilio](https://www.twilio.com)
-  Alternatively you can use the WenRTC protocol through the VueJS component built-in
+  Alternatively you can use the WebRTC protocol through the VueJS component built-in